plainionist/plainionist.github.io/_posts/2018-01-02-Domain-Driven-Design.md

 ## Maintaining model integrity

-Total unification of the domain model for a large system will not be feasible therfore boundaries have to be drawn.
+Total unification of the domain model for a large system will not be feasible therefore boundaries have to be drawn.

 The BOUNDED CONTEXT defines a context within a model applies.
 The same concept (e.g. a customer) can be expressed differently in different BOUNDED CONTEXTS.
-CONTINUOUS INTEGRATION is an improtant technique within BOUNDED CONTEXTS to avoid its fragmentation.
+CONTINUOUS INTEGRATION is an important technique within BOUNDED CONTEXTS to avoid its fragmentation.
-The CONTEXT MAP describes the points of contact between models (BOUNDED CONTEXTS) and outlines explict translations.
+The CONTEXT MAP describes the points of contact between models (BOUNDED CONTEXTS) and outlines explicit translations.
 A SHARED KERNEL can be explicitly defined by teams to share certain parts of the over all domain model across BOUNDED CONTEXTS.
 Sometimes a clear CUSTOMER/SUPPLIER relationship between teams and so subsystems can help.